 While results at one year indicated that 10 mg per kg of olesoxime twice a day was able to stabilize patients’ ability to move, an analysis at 18 months found that motor function in patients who took the medication had begun to decline.
 The trial, which began in 2016, was initially scheduled to continue until 2021.

-Prior to the OLEOS trial, the same dose of olesoxime taken for two years showed an ability to maintain movement function in SMA patients, compared with those who received placebo in a randomized Phase 2 clinical trial (NCT01302600) that ended in October 2013.
-However, these results were derived from analysis of secondary targets since the trial did not meet its primary target of improving motor function in SMA patients.
+Prior to the OLEOS trial, the same dose of olesoxime taken for two years showed an ability to maintain movement function in SMA patients, compared with those who received placebo in a randomized Phase 2 trial (NCT01302600) that ended in October 2013.
+However, these results were derived from an analysis of secondary targets since the trial did not meet its primary goal of improving motor function in SMA patients.

 Olesoxime was initially granted orphan drug designation by the U.S. Food and Drug Administration and orphan medicinal product designation by the European Medicines Agency for the treatment of SMA.

 Besides SMA, olesoxime was previously investigated as a potential treatment for amyotrophic lateral sclerosis (ALS), a liver condition called non-alcoholic steatohepatitis, and peripheral neuropathy.
-However, research was discontinued for all three diseases when olesoxime failed to achieve the desired therapeutic effects in clinical trials.
+However, research was discontinued for all three diseases when olesoxime failed to achieve the desired therapeutic effects in trials.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website